Measurement of magnetic cavitation driven by heat flow in a plasma

-The plasma density was measured using optical interferometry assuming cylindrical symmetry.
-The interferograms (examples shown in Fig.~\ref{fig: Results}a.i) measure a plasma column much longer than it is wide, with a fairly uniform diameter.
-The resulting density map and radial density profiles are shown in Fig.~\ref{fig: Results}a.ii-iii for two laser shots conducted under the same conditions, measured at early and late times ($\unit[0.4]{ns}$ and $\unit[1.1]{ns}$).
-The recovered density demonstrates that $\unit[0.4]{ns}$ after the start of the heater beam, a plasma column has been formed with a diameter of around $\unit[300]{\mu m}$ over a length of slightly under $\unit[2]{mm}$ longitudinally, with a peak density around $\unit[10^{19}]{cm^{-3}}$.
+The hydrodynamic advection was studied using optical interferometry.
+The $\unit[1]{ps}$-duration collimated probe beam passed transversely through the plasma column, with the interaction point re-imaged onto an Andor Neo camera after passing through a Mach-Zehnder interferometer.
+The interferograms (examples shown in Fig.~\ref{fig: Results}a.i) measure a plasma column much longer than it is wide, which was found to be largely symmetric by performing separate Abel inversions of the top and bottom halves of the data, before combining both halves to a symmetric map.
+The resulting density map and radial density profiles are shown in Fig.~\ref{fig: Results}a.ii-iii.
+The two laser shots were conducted under the same conditions, with the probe passing through the plasma at early and late times ($\unit[0.4]{ns}$ and $\unit[1.1]{ns}$).

+The recovered density shown in the top panels of Fig.~\ref{fig: Results}a.ii-iii demonstrates that $\unit[0.4]{ns}$ after the start of the heater beam, a plasma column has been formed with a diameter of around $\unit[300]{\mu m}$ over a length of slightly under $\unit[2]{mm}$ longitudinally, with a peak density around $\unit[10^{19}]{cm^{-3}}$.
 At these relatively early times, the plasma is not yet fully ionized and the plasma column shows no sign of cavitation.
-As the heater beam continues to ionize more gas and the plasma expands, however, a density cavity forms inside the plasma column by $\unit[1.1]{ns}$ after the start of the heater beam.
-The plasma column at this late time is around $\unit[800]{\mu m}$ in diameter.
+As the heater beam continues to ionize more gas and the plasma expands, however, a density cavity forms inside the plasma column by $\unit[1.1]{ns}$ after the start of the heater beam, shown in the bottom panels.

+The magnetic field evolution was measured using proton radiography performed using a broadband TNSA proton source \cite{borghesi2006}.
+Protons were generated by focussing a $\unit[1]{ps}$ duration laser pulse onto a $\unit[50]{\mu m}$ thick gold foil using an $f/3$ off-axis paraboloid.
+This proton beam passed from the foil, $\unit[20]{mm}$ from the interaction point, transversely through the plasma column, before being measured by a stack of Gafchromic EBT3 radiochromic film (RCF) $\unit[167]{mm}$ after the interaction point, giving a magnification of $9.35$.
+The proton intensity distribution measured by radiographs, as shown in Fig.~\ref{fig: Results}b.i, can therefore be used to reconstruct the magnetic fields through which the protons have passed \cite{kugland2012,kasim2019}.
+Shots taken without the applied magnetic field showed that the signal from electric fields was much weaker than the signal from magnetic fields, with proton deflections below $\unit[0.1]{mrad}$, around an order of magnitude smaller than deflections when an applied field was present.